nfdi4objects/n4o-graph-apis/README.md

 python app.py --help
 ~~~

+Alternatively run `make deps` and `make dev`.

 Please run `make lint` to detect Python coding style violations and `make fix` to fix some of these violations.
+Some unit tests are run with `make test`.

+To populate the configured knowledge graph databases with actual data, see the source code repository <https://github.com/nfdi4objects/n4o-import>.

 ## License